Ducks Unlimited Canada

 Finances

-In F2022, Ducks Unlimited Canada received $16.4m in donations.
-Administrative costs are 7% of revenues (excluding investment income), and fundraising costs are 20% of donations.
-This results in overhead spending of 27%.
-For every dollar donated, 73 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+Administrative costs are 7% of revenues (excluding investment income).
+Fundraising costs are 17% of donations.
+This results in total overhead spending of 24%.
+For every dollar donated, 76 cents are available to go to the cause.
+This falls within Ci’s reasonable range for overhead spending.

-This charity report is an update that has been sent to Ducks Unlimited Canada for review.
+This charity report is an update that has been sent for review to Ducks Unlimited Canada.
 Changes and edits may be forthcoming.

 Financial Review